wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 ![Amazon EFS: Created](img/amazon-efs-created.png)

-See below for instructions on mounting an NFS volume under CoreOS.
+See below for instructions on mounting an NFS volume on CoreOS.

 ### Mounting an NFS file share on CoreOS